LuDubies/branchdoc_io_test/branch_types.md

 ### Release branches

-A release branch has the prefix `release/`.
-Big surprise here.
-The full branch name consists of the prefix and the **future** release version that will be published to main when the work on all features has been completed `release/<version>`.
+A release branch by convention has the prefix `release/`.
+The full branch name consists of the prefix and the **future** release version that will be published to main when the work on all features has been completed, like `release/<version>`.

 ```mermaid
 %%{init: { 'gitGraph': {'showCommitLabel': false}} }%%